alarm-redist/redist/README.md

 This R package enables researchers to sample redistricting plans from a pre-specified target distribution using Sequential Monte Carlo and Markov Chain Monte Carlo algorithms.
-The package allows for the implementation of various constraints in the redistricting process such as geographic compactness and population parity requirements.
-Tools for analysis such as computation of various summary statistics and plotting functionality are also included.
+The package supports various constraints in the redistricting process, such as geographic compactness and population parity requirements.
+Tools for analysis, including computation of various summary statistics and plotting functionality, are also included.

 Authors: